hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/momentum/exponential_gradient.rst

 Parameters
 ##########

 The optimal parameters depend on each dataset.
-For NYSE, a low value of :math:`\eta` was optimal.
+For NYSE, a low value of :math:`\eta` was optimal, which indicates a lack of a clear momentum strategy.

 .. image:: momentum_images/nyse_eg_eta_0_1.png
    :width: 49 %